 Even in strengths, there are areas for improvement.
 A well-rounded person is always improving their skills or learning new ones to increase their productivity.
 Once you have determined your strengths and weaknesses, it is important to capitalize on those strengths.

 Using the example above, if networking is a strength, improve on it.
 Find classes that teach better communication skills, learn a new language, or even take a creative writing class.
-Options for increasing knowledge can be found all over the internet (I will have a post soon on some of those options).
+Options for increasing knowledge can be found all over the internet.

 Taking classes that help improve in weak areas can also be profitable.
 Just because something is a weakness doesn’t mean it has to stay that way.
 These classes can be put on a resume and show a commitment to improving in the workforce.